tBuLi/kingdon/docs/arrays.rst

     >>> len(x)
     5

-Hence, we see that the length of the multivector is :code:`5`, and hence we can iterate over the multivector to get the individual vectors in `x`:
+Hence, we see that the length of the multivector is :code:`5`, and therefore we can iterate over the multivector to get the individual vectors in :code:`x`:

 .. code-block::